Pygmalions/Prism/README.md

 - [X] **Decorating**: A plugin which allows users to decorate (modify) the behavior of methods in run-time.
 - [X] **Injecting**: A plugin which implements dependency injection (IoC) in proxy classes, which can significantly improve the performance.
-- [ ] **Logging**: A plugin which provides a log interface based on AOP.
-It provides a report-style log model and can be easily connected to other data sources to send logs.

 If you have any ideas or suggestions, please open a new issue to let us know.
 Hereby allow us to express our heartfelt gratefulness for your help.